readthedocs/readthedocs.org/docs/user/config-file/index.rst

 The main advantages of using a configuration file over the web interface are:

 - Settings are per version rather than per project.
-- Settings live in your VCS.
+- Settings live in your Git repository.
 - They enable reproducible build environments over time.
 - Some settings are only available using a configuration file